hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

 ## Purpose

-[HIP-631](https://hips.hedera.com/hip/hip-631) describes new mechanisms to support "EVM equivalency" (allowing Hedera accounts to better interoperate with Ethereum Smart contracts than the existing "EVM compatibilty" (that may be difficult for users creating a new Hedera account through a Ethereum Smart Contract mechanism)) by allowing a Hedera Account to have multiple "virtual addresses" over just a single alias.
-A Hedera account will have the ability to add, disable, or delete virtual addresses (up to a maximum number of virtual addresses per account[*]), where any virtual address can be associated with only one given Hedera account at a time.
-When a virtual address is disabled, it is still locked to the Hedera Account it had been active with.
+[HIP-631](https://hips.hedera.com/hip/hip-631) describes new mechanisms to support "EVM equivalency" (allowing Hedera accounts to better interoperate with Ethereum Smart contracts than the existing "EVM compatibilty" by allowing a Hedera Account to have multiple "virtual addresses" over just a single alias.
+A Hedera account will have the ability to add, disable, or delete virtual addresses where any virtual address can be associated with only one given Hedera account at a time.
+ When a virtual address is disabled, it is still locked to the Hedera Account it had been actuve with.
 It is not until that virtual address is deleted than it can be added to another Hedera account.

-Note: The HIP proposes incremental capacity limits as 1, then 3, then 10, then possibly an umbounded number.
-For now, the Mirror Node implementation will initially support a limit of 10 virtual addresses.
-If the maximum number of virtual addreses is to grow beyond that limit, a seperate HIP will be proposed (and additional API endpoints to allow pagination through the additional virtual addresses will be included in that newer HIP).

 HIP 631 is very large and extensive -- it proposes changes to HAPI, the Hedera SDK, the Mirror Node, wallets, and more.
 The purpose of this design doc is to isolate the Mirror Node requirements from the overall HIP document.